Kristy Curtis

 Shrina is an Oregon native with over 20 years in veterinary medicine.
 Her experience ranges from general practice medicine, pharmacology, oncology, sonography, inventory and management.
 She has a special interest in oncology, geriatric medicine, and the development of new therapies and treatments.
 She truly values the human-animal bond and creating strong relationships with both clients and patients is her passion!
 Shrina enjoys doing all things outdoors with her crazy dogs including travel, camping, kayaking and occasionally re-habing orphaned baby squirrels.

 With over 20 years of experience in the veterinary field, Alisa has always had a passion for animal welfare, teaching and leadership, as well as community connection in vet med.
-After graduating from Portland Community Colleges Veterinary Technology Program in 2008, she began her journey in the veterinary field through varying positions that include veterinary specialty as an orthopedic surgery technician, supervisor in large animal specialty medicine at OSUs teaching hospital, and more recently as a program specialist and instructor in the PCC Veterinary Technology Program.
+After graduating from Portland Community Colleges Veterinary Technology Program in 2008, she began her journey as a Certified Veterinary Technician through varying positions that include veterinary specialty as an orthopedic surgery technician, supervisor in specialty medicine at OSUs Large Animal Teaching Hospital, and more recently as a program specialist and instructor in the PCC Veterinary Technology Program.
 Her vet med history led her to her position at BVER where she looks forward to utilizing and increasing her strengths in process improvement, staff advocacy, animal welfare, and community outreach and education.

 Born and raised in Oregon, Katie earned her bachelor’s degree in psychology from the University of Oregon before discovering her true passion in veterinary medicine.
 She graduated from PCC’s Veterinary Technology Program in 2009 and has never looked back.
 Her diverse career spans general practice, shelter medicine, specialty and emergency care, as well as seven years of teaching.
 Katie is especially passionate about diagnostic imaging, education, and feline-friendly practices—spicy cats, in particular, hold a special place in her heart.